bids-standard/bids-website/docs/impact/index.md

 [contributor appendix](https://bids-specification.readthedocs.io/en/latest/99-appendices/01-contributors.html).
 We update the contributor appendix every specification release.
 As of July 2023, we have over 300 credited contributors.

+A brief account of contributors per repository, estimated demographics and affiliations of contributors, and Github dependents counts are provided below:

 | repository        | all-contributors                                                                                                                  | github                                                                                            |
 | ----------------- | --------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------- |